Home How It Works Industries Pricing About Insights Book a Discovery Call

 Fixed Fee Per Close

-You agree a fixed fee upfront.
-We deliver and qualify the lead.
-When the contract is signed, we invoice.
+A fixed fee is agreed upfront.
+I deliver and qualify the lead.
+When the contract is signed, I invoice.
 Nothing is owed until that moment.

 • One fee.
 One trigger: signed contract.

-• Exact fee agreed in writing before we start
+• Exact fee agreed in writing before I start

-• Both parties share CRM access from day one
+• Both parties share access to a live pipeline tracker from day one

 • You can audit every lead record at any time